Skip to main content

 General Collection Guidelines

-The Gender and Sexuality Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and Ph.D. students; faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MA and Ph.D. students; faculty; and other researchers.

 The locus of research and instruction is The Women and Gender Studies Center.
 The Center coordinates an undergraduate major in Women’s and Gender Studies as well as a graduate certificate program.
 Undergraduate students can also minor in Women’s and Gender Studies as well as LGBTQ studies.